-en years after one of the most devastating days in U.S. history, the nation paid its respect to the nearly 3,000 victims of 9/11.
+Ten years after one of the most devastating days in U.S. history, the nation paid its respect to the nearly 3,000 victims of 9/11.
 Bill Clinton delivered a stirring speech, Paul Simon performed a "heartbreaking" version of "The Sound of Silence," and a new memorial at Ground Zero opened to the public.
 But what's the lasting legacy of 9/11 — conservative exploitation, foreign policy failures, or a stronger America?

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Holy Thursday is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week